 How Much is End-User Downtime Really Costing You?

-No IT department wants to be seen as ignoring the needs of its end-users especially when success depends on keeping them fully operational as much as possible.
+No IT department wants to be seen as ignoring the needs of its end users, especially when organizational success hinges on maintaining their ability to be fully operational as much as possible.
+However, even the most diligent, process-oriented organizations that track all support activities may not have data on idle moments that end users experience before they connect with a live agent or technician.

 Understandably, company-wide network outages take center stage in the downtime discussion, but momentary interruptions in application-level functionality and the lack of available IT resources to resolve those issues add up and can be just as costly over time.
-Nonetheless, most IT organizations tend to tolerate end-user downtime in small doses, because they don’t consider it as urgent as client-facing or companywide issues until they do the math.
+Nonetheless, most IT organizations tend to tolerate end-user downtime in small doses, because they don’t consider it as urgent as client-facing or companywide issues… until they do the math.

 The direct costs associated with the loss of productivity for an impacted employee can be calculated with a simple formula: